gsarwate/gsarwate.github.io/_posts/2019-05-08-check-the-examination.markdown

 2. accumulator (to store the result of reduction)
 3. function (to compare the answers)

 The accumulator will start with 0 (as per our manual Step 1).
-We will use the score/2 function to calculate the score.
+We will use the score/2 functions (as discussed in the earlier approach) to calculate the score.
 The score/2 function will get two parameters - a tuple for comparision and the accumulator.

 ### Report final score